 • The MN Dept. of Transportation provides resources on roundabouts.

-• The Un-paving or American Roads (Strong Towns, 2016), or keeping a gravel road usually has traffic calming and financial benefits but the effect on nearby surface water is site-specific and can be so negative as to overwhelm the benefits.
+• Retention of a gravel road (Strong Towns, 2016), or conversion of a paved road to a gravel road, usually has traffic calming and financial benefits but the effect on nearby surface water is site-specific and can negate the benefits.
 See gravel road maintenance resources from the Minnesota Local Technical Assistance Program (LTAP).

 Reduced Speed Limits: